 Types of Treatment Available in Georgia

 Faith-Based – These programs are usually Christian-centered and have a strong emphasis on the Bible and life and spiritual lessons that can be found within it.
-Pastors and spiritual counselors as well as others in recovery typically make up the core staff, though some faith-based programs also employ licensed therapists, and medical personnel as well.
+Pastors and spiritual counselors, as well as others in recovery, typically make up the core staff, though some faith-based programs also employ licensed therapists, and medical personnel as well.
 These centers are often longer-term and can last 12 months or more.

 Medication-Assisted Treatment (MAT) – This fairly self-explanatory as well.
-It relies heavily on using medications for addiction treatment in Georgia as the primary focus.
+It relies heavily on using medications for alcoholism treatment in Atlanta, Georgia as the primary focus.
 This applies most often to opioid addictions, where the patients are put on a long-term maintenance drug such as methadone or buprenorphine.
 It may also apply to alcoholism where they are given naltrexone and Antabuse or similar drugs.
-An ideal goal would be to eventually taper off the maintenance drugs through the application of ongoing group and individual therapy as well, however some people wind up staying on the medications indefinitely.
-Sometimes MAT is also incorporated as an adjunct therapy to other programs to help get though some crucial stages of early recovery.
+An ideal goal would be to eventually taper off the maintenance drugs through the application of ongoing group and individual therapy as well, however, some people wind up staying on the medications indefinitely.
+Sometimes MAT is also incorporated as an adjunct therapy to other programs to help get through some crucial stages of early recovery.

 Dual Diagnosis Centers – Often called co-occurring disorders, a dual diagnosis means that a patient has one or more behavioral health disorders in addition to substance abuse.
 This may include common diagnoses such as depression, anxiety, PTSD or bipolar disorder, and there are many varying levels within each issue or symptom.
 Dual diagnosis centers have a psychiatrist who may prescribe medications to treat the different problems in addition to counseling and therapy to address them along with their drug or alcohol addiction.

 Non-12 Step Programs – The majority of treatment centers and recovery support groups are based on the 12 steps of Alcoholics Anonymous.
-However, there is an increasing number people who are either turned off by AA/NA groups for various reasons, or are possibly just ready to try something different if they have previously been unsuccessful in their treatment attempts.
+However, there are an increasing number people who are either turned off by AA/NA groups for various reasons or are possibly just ready to try something different if they have previously been unsuccessful in their treatment attempts.
 Non-12 step treatment programs come in a very wide variety themselves, such as those based on more physically-oriented treatments, holistic programs, SMART Recovery, Refuge Recovery, and more.
 Centered Recovery Programs is an emerging model that is setting the trend for mindfulness-based treatment.

 Treatment Settings in Georgia